gary918/NetworkSecurityMLOps/README.md

 In the meantime, you should ensure that the Azure Container Registry has a contributor role for the system assigned managed identity of Azure Machine Learning workspace.

 #### Use Compute Cluster/Instance in VNet
-When putting a Azure Machine Learning compute cluster/instance into a VNet, you need to create network security group (NSG) for its subnet.
+When putting an Azure Machine Learning compute cluster/instance into a VNet, you need to create network security group (NSG) for its subnet.
 This NSG contains the following rules, which are specific to the compute cluster/instance:
 * Allow inbound TCP traffic on ports 29876-29877 from the BatchNodeManagement service tag.
 * Allow inbound TCP traffic on port 44224 from the AzureMachineLearning service tag.